Allers History, Family Crest & Coats of Arms

 The prestigious surname Allers originated in the beautiful and majestic region of Poitou in France.
 France was notorious for its eccentric kings, but it was revered for its contributions to European art and culture.
 The surname Allers originally came from the region of Poitou.
 It is a topographical name, which is a type of hereditary surname.
 Topographical surnames were taken from physical features or landmarks that the family lived near.

-Some sources also believe that the name Allard comes from the Old French word "alleor" which means traveller.
-CITATION[CLOSE]
+Some sources also believe that the name Allard comes from the Old French word "alleor," which meant "traveller."

 Early Origins of the Allers family

-Allard is also a noble name found in the French region of Bretagne (Brittany).
+Allard is also a noble name found in the French region of Brittany (French: Bretagne).
 Many of the Allard family were part of the military at this time and were involved in the armed watches throughout the 13th to 16th centuries.
-CITATION[CLOSE]

 Early History of the Allers family